 \paragraph{Distilling LLM Featurizer into Open Source}

-Using proprietary LLMs for featurization can quickly become too expensive in large-scale assessment settings, especially with many analytic components.
-To avoid the linearly growing cost of featurization, we supervised fine-tuned a small open-source model using a subsample of $(r,c)$ pairs, where $r$ is a response from the training set and $c$ is an analytic component from Phase 1.
-More specifically, we randomly sampled 10k pairs across all 10 items, calculated the featurization labels on these samples using o4-mini, and collected the full LLM model requests and outputs generated during this process which aligned with the aggregated final decision.
+Using proprietary LLMs for featurization can quickly become too expensive in large-scale assessment settings, especially with many responses to score and analytic components to consider.
+To avoid the linearly growing cost of featurization, a small open-source model can be supervised fine-tuned using a subsample of $(r,c)$ pairs, where $r$ is a response from the training set and $c$ is an analytic component from Phase 1.
+In this paper, we randomly sampled 10k pairs across all 10 items, calculated the featurization labels on these samples using o4-mini, and collected the LLM model requests and outputs generated during this process that aligned with the final aggregated label.
 This dataset was used to fine-tune Llama-3.1-8b-instruct with QLoRA~\cite{dettmers2023qlora}.